ArcAnc/Biomorphosis/README.md

 ### Setup

 - open the repository with IntelliJ IDEA
-- wait for gradle project import to finish, you might have to cancel it if it gets stuck and reload the gradle project
+- wait for Gradle project import to finish, you might have to cancel it if it gets stuck and reload the gradle project

 > The repository will not contain most resource and data pack assets.
 > These need to be generated on demand and requires you to run
 > the `clientData` **configuration** to generate the missing recipes, tags and other things.
-> You can checkout the `main/java/com/arcanc/biomorphosis/data` to see which assets are generated.
+> You can check out the `main/java/com/arcanc/biomorphosis/data` to see which assets are generated.

 ### Maven